 Tom Homan, Trump’s former acting ICE director who has served as a de facto enforcement adviser, said during a radio interview this week that the funding would allow the administration to “finish the job” on deportations.
 “We have the will.
 Now we have the wallet,” Homan said.

-The Heritage Foundation’s Mike Howell, a former DHS official who has been involved in shaping the administration’s immigration policy, said the bill ensures that “political appointees won’t have to go back to Congress every few months begging for more money.”
-He called the nearly $70 billion figure “necessary, not extravagant.”
+The Heritage Foundation’s Mike Howell, a former DHS official who has been involved in shaping the administration’s immigration policy, said the bill ensures ongoing funding for the administration’s enforcement operations.
+He defended the nearly $70 billion figure as justified for the administration’s immigration enforcement goals.

 Critics, including the liberal Center for American Progress, have argued that the scale of the funding — and the absence of conditions — removes any incentive for DHS to prioritize dangerous criminals over long-term residents with no criminal record.
-Vanessa Cardenas, the group’s executive director, said in a statement that “Congress is handing the administration a blank check to tear apart communities.”
+Vanessa Cardenas, the group’s executive director, expressed concerns that the bill’s lack of conditions and restrictions could enable harmful enforcement actions.

 The bill’s path to passage was marked by months of internal Republican disputes.
 Earlier versions included a $1.8 billion fund linked to Trump’s personal legal settlements and a separate $1 billion allocation for White House security tied to what the Senate parliamentarian ruled was an improperly attached ballroom renovation.
 Both provisions were stripped in procedural moves.
 The parliamentarian’s rulings forced Republican leaders to pare down the bill to its core enforcement funding, which ultimately obtained unified GOP support.